deficollective/defiscan/src/content/protocols/pendle.md

 ## Exit Window

-Pendle presents a critical risk due to the near-total absence of timelocks on its upgradeable contracts.
-With the exception of the `PENDLE` token which implements a 7-day delay through the `initiateConfigChanges` function, all other protocol contracts can be modified instantly without any delay or warning to users.
-This absence of an exit window is particularly problematic given the high upgradeability capabilities of the protocol.
-The `pause` functions in SY contracts can immediately freeze deposits, withdrawals and transfers.
-Functions such as `withdrawPendle` in `PendleGaugeControllerMainchainUpg` or `setTreasuryAndFeeReserve` in `PendleMarketFactoryV3` can redirect funds without delay.
-Users with positions across the six supported chains (Ethereum, Arbitrum, Mantle, Base, Optimism, BNB Chain) are dependent on the cross-chain infrastructure that synchronizes their vePENDLE positions and voting power.
+With the exception of the `PENDLE` token which implements a 7-day delay through the `initiateConfigChanges` function, most other protocol contracts can be upgraded or modified instantly without any delay or warning to users.

 > Exit window score: High